EdgarHdzHdz17/Educatronicapp/README.md

 M. in C. Víctor Hugo García Ortega<br>

 Copyright reserved.
 This project is protected by copyright and is only permitted for educational use.
-Any reproduction, distribution or modification is prohibited without the express consent of the copyright holder.
+Any reproduction, distribution or modification is prohibited without the express consent of the copyright holder.<br>
 LICENCE: CC BY-NC-ND 4.0